Published on August 13th, 2012 | by ddeupree

 Lucentis is used to treat age-related macular degeneration (AMD) and diabetic macular edema – leading causes of vision loss.

 Lucentis treats the wet form of macular degeneration.
 There are two types of macular degeneration: dry and wet.
 In the “wet” form of AMD, abnormal blood vessels grow under the retina, in the back of the eye.
 Sometimes these vessels leak blood or fluid that causes blurred or distorted vision.
 Without treatment, vision loss may be quick and severe.

 Lucentis eye injection for macular degeneration

 How is Lucentis eye injection used?

 After the pupil is dilated and the eye is numbed with special drops and injectables, the medication is injected into the vitreous, or jelly-like substance in the inside chamber of the eye.
 Lucentis is administered by an injection into your eye as needed at regular intervals (about every four to six weeks) – your eye doctor will tell you how often you will need to receive the injection.

-You do not have to receive treatment for your condition, although without treatment, AMD can lead to further vision loss and blindness, sometimes very quickly.
+You do not have to receive treatment for your condition, although without treatment, AMD can lead to further vision loss and legal blindness, sometimes very quickly.
 Other forms of treatment are available.
-At present, there are two other FDA-approved treatments for neovascular AMD: photodynamic therapy with a drug called Visudyne and injection into the eye with other drugs called anti-VEGFs: Avastin, Eylea and Macugen.
+There are other FDA-approved treatments for wet AMD: photodynamic therapy with a drug called Visudyne and injection into the eye with other drugs called anti-VEGFs: Avastin, Eylea and Macugen.
 Although all of these treatments have been proven to slow down the rate of visual loss, patients may not get back better vision.

-In addition to the FDA-approved medications, some ophthalmologists use other medications that were not specifically approved for use in the treatment of AMD, but which have shown some benefit.
+In addition to the FDA-approved medications, some eye doctors use other medications that were not specifically approved for use in the treatment of AMD, but which have shown some benefit.
 One of the medications used this way is intravitreal Kenalog.

 New Lucentis vs. Stroke Information

 A study showed that Lucentis use in stroke patients may lead to an increased risk of stroke.